 - cognitive function and emotions (e.g. mood and anxiety).8-13

-It is thought that medical cannabis can treat various illnesses by interacting with the endocannabinoid system.
+It’s thought that medicinal cannabis can treat various illnesses by interacting with the endocannabinoid system.

-Some research suggests that if the body’s endocannabinoid system is not functioning properly it may contribute to the development of mental health conditions.5 This leads to the idea that medicines based on phytocannabinoids (plant cannabinoids) like CBD may help to regulate the endocannabinoid system and provide viable treatment options.5
+Some research suggests that if the body’s endocannabinoid system isn’t functioning properly it may contribute to the development of mental health conditions.5 This links to the idea that medicines based on phytocannabinoids (plant cannabinoids) like CBD may help to regulate the endocannabinoid system and provide effective treatment options.5

 How cannabidiol or CBD works

-Although it is still not fully understood how CBD works, it appears to interact with a cannabinoid produced by the body called anandamide.8 Anandamide is named after the Sanskrit word ananda – meaning ‘supreme joy’.3
+Although it’s still not fully understood how CBD works, it appears to interact with a cannabinoid produced by the body called anandamide.8 Anandamide is named after the Sanskrit word ananda – meaning ‘supreme joy’.3

-Research on the symptoms of psychosis have suggested that anandamide levels are linked to the severity of an individual’s symptoms.14 In a trial of CBD as a treatment for patients experiencing acute schizophrenia, findings suggested that anandamide levels increased and patients experienced improvements in their symptoms - although further research is needed.14
+Research on psychosis suggests anandamide levels are linked to the severity of an individual’s symptoms.14 In a trial of CBD as a treatment for people with severe schizophrenia, they found when patients had increased anandamide levels, they experienced improvements in their symptoms.
+Further research is needed to confirm this.14

-While it is still not completely understood if CBD is both safe and useful for treating mental health disorders there has been research on the effects of CBD for:
+While it’s still not completely understood if CBD is both safe and useful for treating mental health disorders, there has been research on the effects of CBD for:

 - anxiety disorders